 Women have been working to get equal rights in the United States for 170 years!
 Too many people don’t realize women don’t have equal rights.
 Why is ERA catching fire now?
 What will it do for women and families?
 How can you help?
 North Carolina women are pushing now and pushing hard!
 Learn more and join the effort!
 Alyssa Milano is in!

 NC NOW’s 5th Legislative Update, dated March 4, 2019, is available at NC NOW Legislative Update #5.
 The summary includes a bad sex education bill that was filed in the House, a good bill which contains the recommendations of the Commission on Human Trafficking, and a bill addressing paid parental leave for state employees.

-Join a coalition of over 40 organizations at Congressman Butterfield’s ‘State of the District Address’ to emphasize how harmful Trans-Pacific Partnership (TPP) is to women and the 99%.
+Join a coalition of over 40 organizations at a public event in Durham to emphasize how harmful TPP is to women and the 99%.

 A highlight of national NOW conference in New Orleans was the “Breaking The Silence: A Town Hall Hearing on Women of Color in New Orleans.”
 The Town Hall was Thursday, Jun 18, 2015, 3-6pm.